brandon-lent/Scripted-Releases/README.md

 To finalize the release, it needs to:
 1. Grab the latest release candidate tag
 2. Drop the 'rc' on the tag

+## Example with Major release

+The current tag is **v1.0.0**

+### We create a major release
+**Note**: diff is between last production tag and rc1 we are creating
+1. Tag = v2.0.0-rc1
+2. Branch = release/portal/v2.0.0 with the changes in the tag
+3. Release with release notes created in GitHub called portal/v2.0.0-rc1

+### We need to update the release with new changes
+**Note**: diff is between rc1 and rc2 for release notes
+1. Tag = v2.0.0-rc2
+2. Branch = release/portal/v2.0.0
+3. Release with release notes created in GitHub called portal/v2.0.0-rc2

+### We finalize the release to promote it to production
+**Note**: Diff is between last production tag and this tag
+1. Tag = v2.0.0
+2. Branch = release/portal/v2.0.0
+3. Release with release notes created in GitHub called portal/v2.0.0

+## Example with Minor release
+The current tag is **v1.0.0**

+### We create a major release
+**Note**: diff is between last production tag and rc1 we are creating
+1. Tag = v1.1.0-rc1
+2. Branch = release/portal/v1.1.0 with the changes in the tag
+3. Release with release notes created in GitHub called portal/v1.1.0-rc1

+### We need to update the release with new changes
+**Note**: diff is between rc1 and rc2 for release notes
+1. Tag = v1.1.0-rc2
+2. Branch = release/portal/v1.1.0
+3. Release with release notes created in GitHub called portal/v1.1.0-rc2

+### We finalize the release to promote it to production
+**Note**: Diff is between last production tag and this tag
+1. Tag = v1.1.0
+2. Branch = release/portal/v1.1.0
+3. Release with release notes created in GitHub called portal/v1.1.0

+## Example with Hotfix
+The current tag is **v1.0.0**

+### We create hotfix
+q: How do we merge the hotfix to main?

+1. Tag = v1.0.1
+2. Branch = release/portal/v1.0.1 **Note: the origin of this branch is from prod tag not main**
+3. Create release/portal/v1.0.1 that compares the new tag with the latest prod tag

+### Developer works off newly created branch

+1. Developer would create a pull request against `release/portal/v1.0.1`
+2. This PR would eventually be approved and merged to the hotfix branch

+###

+created branch out of prod
+create release candidate branch that came out of prod tag, not main.

 ## Implementation